Virtual Target Trajectory Prediction for Stochastic Targets: Introduction

+ML approaches include Generative Adversarial Networks (GANs)~\cite{goodfellow2020generative}, where a classifier is trained to distinguish between real data and data generated by a generator network.
+In a minimax game, the generator network is trained to generate trajectories that are indistinguishable from real trajectories.
+Variational Autoencoders (VAEs)~\cite{kingma2013auto} allow for the generation of new samples by encoding input data into a latent space and then decoding it back to the original space.
+Diffusion models~\cite{ho2020denoising} are a recent class of generative models that have shown great success in generating high-quality samples.
+However, diffusion models typically require hundreds of function evaluations for inference, making them impractical for real-time applications like missile guidance.
+In~\cite{meszaros2024trajflow}, a diffusion model is compared to other methods for trajectory prediction, performing significantly worse than them.

-Lastly, Normalizing Flows (NFs)~\cite{rezende2015variational,papamakarios2021normalizing} are a class of generative ML models that can be used to approximate probability distributions by transforming a simple base distribution into the desired, complex distribution and vice versa using a series of invertible transformations.
+Normalizing Flows (NFs)~\cite{rezende2015variational,papamakarios2021normalizing} are a class of generative ML models that can be used to approximate probability distributions by transforming a simple base distribution into the desired, complex distribution and vice versa using a series of invertible transformations.
 Compared to other ML approaches like GANs or VAEs, NFs have the advantage that they can perform both sampling (of possible future states) and inference (i.e., calculating the probability of a given state).
 Moreover, they allow for efficient and exact computation of the probability of a given state, giving rise to heatmap-like visualizations of the probability density function (PDF) over the state space.

-In \cite{scholler2021flomo} Conditional NFs (CNFs) are used to predict the future trajectories of pedestrians in a multimodal way.
+In~\cite{scholler2021flomo} Conditional NFs (CNFs) are used to predict the future trajectories of pedestrians in a multimodal way.
 It employs recurrent neural networks to encode the past trajectory of the pedestrians which is used to calculate the conditional probability distribution over the future trajectory conditioned on the past trajectory.
 Each predicted trajectory consists of a sequence of positions with equal time intervals between them.

 In \cite{ma2021likelihood} a method is proposed to improve the quality and diversity of trajectories generated by NFs.
 By adding a diversity objective function, more diverse predictions for the future trajectory of vehicles with discrete time steps can be predicted conditioned on measurements and additional physical attributes.
 To accommodate the need for fast inference,~\cite{maeda2023fast} proposes a method to speed up the inference of NFs by reusing the results of previous computations to predict future trajectories of humans.